Chukbhul Dyavi Ghyavi: Development

 The concept of the show is loosely based on Dilip Prabhavalkar's theatre show with the same name.
 The theatre show was a big success during its run and hence was adapted into a Marathi Television Series.
 The characters of Nali, Bandi, Uma, Kusum, Nani and few others were added to the story for the series.
 In the theatre show Dilip Prabhavalkar played the role of Elder Rajabhau Joshi and reprised the role in this series.

 Casting

 Dilip Prabhavalkar reprised the role as Elder Rajabhau and he also portrayed the role of his father Damodar Joshi (DaMa), while Priyadarshan Jadhav was cast to play Young Rajabhau.
 Sukanya Kulkarni was cast opposite Dilip Prabhavalkar where as Sayali Phatak was cast opposite Priyadarshan Jadhav as Malati.

 Reception

 The show has received positive responses from audiences.
 The work of Dilip Prabhavalkar, Sukanya Kulkarni, Priyadarshan Jadhav and Sayalee Phatak has been appreciated and the soundtrack of the show also appreciated by audiences.
-The series premiered on 18 January 2017 from Wednesday to Saturday at 9.30 pm by replacing Asmita.
+The series premiered from 18 January 2017 airing Wednesday to Saturday by replacing Asmita.